-Special Report: The Sony Schism
+SPECIAL REPORT: The Sony Schism

 "I think we have issues to address around the TV business," said Andy House, the head of Sony Computer Entertainment, which he took over last year when Hirai moved on to a wider role in the company.

 A framework for such a grand compact exists already.
-Last year, Sony agreed to bundle its small operations for making liquid-crystal display screens with those of Toshiba Corp and Hitachi Ltd. The merged company, Japan Display, is two-thirds owned by the taxpayer-funded Innovation Network Corp of Japan.
+Last year, Sony agreed to bundle its small operations for making liquid-crystal display screens with those of Toshiba Corp (6502.T) and Hitachi Ltd (6501.T).
+The merged company, Japan Display, is two-thirds owned by the taxpayer-funded Innovation Network Corp of Japan.

 Hirai has geek cred.
 As head of the videogame business, he once got hold of a specialist train-driver control to play a train simulator game, "which gave me endless fodder for geek jokes", House recalled in an interview.